nestauk/rhodonite/README.rst

     pip install -e .

 Requirements
 ============

 This package is built on ``graph-tool``.
 Compiling this can take a long time and 4GB of memory.
 Pre-compiled versions are available.
-If you are using Conda as your package manager then instructions for installation are available
+If you are using Conda as your package manager then instructions for installation are available from the links below:

 - Linux_
 - OSX_